Phi Theta Kappa: History

 Kappa Phi Omicron honor society was established in 1910 at Stephens College, a two-year college for women in Columbia, Missouri.
 After similar honor societies formed in Missouri, the college presidents and students of eight Missouri women's colleges met at Stephens College in the spring of 1918 to create a single honor society—Phi Theta Kappa.

 Phi Theta Kappa's mission is to recognize the academic achievement of community college students and to provide opportunities for them to grow as scholars and leaders.
 Phi Theta Kappa was named after Phi Beta Kappa and modeled after many aspects of the senior college honor society.

 Phi Theta Kappa's charter chapters, established in 1918, were Central College, Christian College, Cottey College, Hardin College, Howard Payne College, Lindenwood College, Stephens College, and William Woods College.
 Each chapter drew out of a hat to determine the order of their Greek letter chapter names.
 The name Alpha was originally selected by Hardin College.
-However, the Harden became a baccalaureate-granting institution, the Stephens College was renamed Alpha.
+However, when Harden became a baccalaureate-granting institution, the Stephens College was renamed Alpha.

 The society continued to expand in Missouri.
 In 1926, the Kappa chapter was chartered at St. Joseph Junior College, the society's first co-ed chapter.
 The Mu chapter at Northeast Junior College in Oklahoma was its first chapter outside of Missouri.
 Kappa Phi Omicron was incorporated in the State of Missouri on April 29, 1920.

 On November 19, 1929, Phi Theta Kappa petitioned the American Association of Junior Colleges (now the American Association of Community Colleges) to be recognized as an official national honor society for junior colleges, alongside Phi Rho Pi and others.
 While not historically accurate, Phi Theta Kappa now celebrates its "Founder's Day" on November 19 each year.